 She previously served on the J. William Fulbright Foreign Scholarship Board, and was elected FFSB Vice Chair in 2012 and 2013.
 Formerly she was a member of the European Institute Board of Advisors and the U.S. State Department Advisory Committee on International Communications and Information Policy, and was a trustee of the Committee for Economic Development.

 Ms. Ness is a member of the District of Columbia Bar, the Federal Communications Bar Association, and Women Corporate Directors (WCD).
 Her prior Montgomery County, Maryland civic leadership positions included: Charter Review Commission chair, Commission for Women president and Community Access TV Task Force vice chair.

 Among the many honors and awards she received for her work are: the 2014 WICT (DC) Public Service Award; the International Radio and Television Society 1999 Achievement Award; the Digital Television Pioneer Award; Electronic Media’s “12 to Watch in 1997;” the Annenberg School for Communication’s Edward L. Palmer Award; the National Association of Broadcasters’ Engineering and Technology Achievement Award; American Women in Radio and Television’s first “Advocates” Award; the District of Columbia AWRT Leadership Award; and the Wireless Women’s Network’s first Leadership Award.
 Rutgers University inducted her into its Hall of Distinguished Alumni and Douglass College inducted her into the Douglass Society.

-She has an MBA in finance from The Wharton School of the University of Pennsylvania; a JD, cum laude, from Boston College Law School; and BA in political science/international relations from Douglass College (Rutgers University).
-Susan speaks French and limited Spanish, German, and Dutch.
+She earned an MBA in finance from The Wharton School of the University of Pennsylvania; a JD, cum laude, from Boston College Law School; and BA in political science/international relations from Douglass College (Rutgers University).